 Learning Outcome: Students will demonstrate the ability to work with others to achieve timely delivery of a product

-(The product may be any time of assignment e.g. report, presentation, business plan, creative work etc.)
+(The product may be any type of assignment e.g. report, presentation, business plan, creative work etc.)

 Assessment: Assess their ability to work in a group + assess the product